hieppham8083/surfs_up/README.md

 # surfs_up
-- Analyzing weather data using jupyter notebook and create a a Flask application.
+- Analyzing weather data using jupyter notebook and create a Flask application.
 Refer to [climate_analysis.ipynb](../main/climate_analysis.ipynb) and [app.py](../main/app.py)

 ## Challenge
 - Calculate and print out the summary statistics for June and  Decemeber temperatures.